Qualitative reasoning in a two-layered framework: Introduction

-In section~\ref{sec:QPC}, we show how to axiomatise reasoning with different qualitative uncertainty measures.
+In Section~\ref{sec:QPC}, we show how to axiomatise reasoning with different qualitative uncertainty measures.
 We begin with the logic we dub $\QG$ that formalises the reasoning with arbitrary uncertainty measures using G\"{o}del logic.
 We then consider axiomatic extensions of $\QG$ that formalise qualitative reasoning with capacities and belief functions.
 Finally, we provide $\QPG$ --- the two-layered logic of qualitative probabilities.
-We also recall G\"{a}rdenfors' logic of qualitative probability $\QP$ and establish a faithful embedding of ‘simple inequality formulas’ (i.e., formulas constructed as Boolean combinations of $\chi\lesssim\chi'$ formulas of $\QP$ without nesting of $\lesssim$) into $\QPG$.
+We also recall G\"{a}rdenfors' logic of qualitative probability $\QP$ and establish a~faithful embedding of ‘simple inequality formulas’ (i.e., formulas constructed as Boolean combinations of $\chi\lesssim\chi'$ formulas of $\QP$ without nesting of $\lesssim$) into $\QPG$.

-In section~\ref{sec:MCB}, we develop two paraconsistent expansions of $\QG$.
+In Section~\ref{sec:MCB}, we recall the Belnap--Dunn logic $\BD$ and the paraconsistent expansions of $\biG$.
+We use them to develop two paraconsistent expansions of $\QG$.
 We define semantics, construct calculi and prove their completeness.
 We use these logics to formalise comparisons of certainty in (potentially) contradictory or incomplete information.

-Finally, in section~\ref{sec:conclusion}, we recapitulate the results presented in the paper and discuss future work.
+Finally, in Section~\ref{sec:conclusion}, we recapitulate the results presented in the paper and discuss future work.